A guide by professional speech writers Speechy.

 There might be people whose support has been particularly significant in the past year.
 Give them a special mention, of course, but consider offering gifts and a more personal thank you at another time, to spare the guests who are there for the laughs.

 There’s a skill in keeping your speech short.
 A groom’s speech should generally be between a thousand and 1,300 words.
-Any longer and you risk losing your audience – they’re already bored stiff from a year of lockdown.
+Any longer and you risk losing your audience.

 Stories and jokes are stronger the punchier they are.
 ‘Command X’ is your friend – get rid of anything that needs too much explaining.
 If an anecdote is particularly long-winded, it’s unlikely to win any genuine laughs – drop it.
 We promise the more ruthless you are at the cutting stage, the funnier your speech will be.